TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-05-keycloak-with-openldap-kubernetes.md

 ## Configuring OpenLDAP in Keycloak

-After logging into Keycloak with our admin user, head to User Federation and select `ldap` from the "Add Provider` dropdown.
+After logging into the Keycloak administrative console with our admin user, head to User Federation and select `ldap` from the "Add Provider` dropdown.
 Then choose the following options:

 - **Edit Mode**: `Writable`
 - **Sync Registrations**: `On`